 Follow us on Twitter: https://twitter.com/bostonevtslist

 Promotion from: BostonEventsList.com SFBayEventsList.com

-Boston Media Technologies is a local event promotion and ticketing company based out of Chelmsford MA.
-As part of our business and community service we publish the famous event portal "Boston Events List" and "San Francisco Events List".
-In the few years of our existence, Boston Events List captured the attention of the community in publishing quality local events.
+Boston Media Technologies is a global event promotion and ticketing company based out of Chelmsford MA.
+As part of our business and community services we publish the well received event portal "Boston Events List" and "San Francisco Events List" and other portals.
+In the many years of our existence, Boston Events List has captured the attention of the local community in publishing quality local events.
 It is the only local portal that aggregates a wide range of community events.
-Our community events are carefully compiled using proprietary algorithms, our dedicated staff and the community from the web.
+Our events are carefully compiled using proprietary algorithms, our dedicated staff and volunteer community.
 We also encourage our organizers to directly list their events and tickets on our media portals.